Desertive/firefly/README.md

 You can have as many sections as you like.
 One section might have blue static light, other could have some smooth white blinking etc.

+Sections can also overlap each other.
+Colors will be merged so that greater red, greater green and greater blue will be used.

 # Progress
 :white_check_mark: Socket.io server